jumphone/www/courses/Programming_I/w01_Linux_Basics/s04_keyPoints.md

 * “rm tmp.txt” remove a file named tmp.txt

 * “rm -r tmp_folder” remove a folder named tmp_folder and all its contents recursively.

 ---

+* nano is a text editor that works in the linux terminal.

+* In nano, Ctrl + O is used to save your work

+* In nano, Ctrl + X is used to exit nano

+---